rahulaggarwal965/cis5650-final-project/README.md

 ## Results

-We tested on the TUM (NARROW FOV) dataset as of now, where we see that optimal SLAM performs worse while optimal SLAM + depth performs much better.
+We tested on the TUM (NARROW FOV) dataset as of now, where we see that optimal SLAM performs slightly better while optimal SLAM + depth performs much better.

 | Version         | Map | ATE ↓     | LPIPS ↓  | SSIM ↑   | PSNR ↑   | FPS ↑   |
 | --------------- | --- | --------- | -------- | -------- | -------- | ------- |